rmb938/open-source-north/six-degrees-of-open-source/slides.md

 # Six Degrees
 Of Developers, not Kevin Bacon

-Figure out how many hops away developers are from each other
+Figure out how many hops away developers are from each other.

 What repos do developers tend to work together on?